Hire an Expert to Sell your Business in California

 IS YOUR BUSINESS CURRENTLY OPERATING AT THE TOP OF ITS GAME

-Selling a privately-held company comes with more complications than selling shares.
-This is because each privately held business operates differently.
+But selling a privately-held company is a much more complicated process than selling shares.
+This is because each privately held business is run differently.

-We’ve created a comprehensive document explaining each step of the selling process.
+We’ve created a comprehensive document explaining every step of the selling process.

-We want you to know what to expect when establishing the proper price for your business, how it is done, and the many different steps to finally close the sale of your business.
+We want you to know what you can expect establishing the proper price for your business, how it is done and the many different steps to finally close the sale of your business.

-One final challenge: your business will have a much higher chance of selling at its highest value if it is currently operating at the top of its game.
-If you’re the one trying to navigate the nuances of a lease, dealing with credit from suppliers, handling HR issues, overseeing book-keeping responsibilities, managing Small Business Administration (SBA) loans, and more, you’re likely not going to be putting your focus on maximizing the operations of your business.
-The more effort you put into the selling process, the less effort you put into making your business look appealing to a Buyer.
+One final challenge, just to drive the point home: your business will have a much higher chance of selling at a good price if it is currently operating at the top of its game.
+If you’re the one trying to navigate the sea of lease negotiation and Small Business Administration (SBA) loans, you’re likely not going to be putting your focus on maximizing your business’ operations.
+The more effort you put into the selling process, the less effort you’re putting into making your business look appealing to a buyer – and vice versa.

-We suggest splitting the responsibility.
+We suggest splitting up the responsibility.
 You do what you do best: run your business for maximum profits.
-In return, we can do what we do best: attract a highly qualified Buyer who will offer you an incredible price for your business.
+In return, we’ll do what we do best: attract a highly qualified buyer to offer you an incredible price for your business.

 READY TO SELL?